syncom/twitimg-rpi/README.md

 - A Raspberry Pi (version 1-3) Model B (needs Internet connectivity)
 - A camera module (this would work: https://www.raspberrypi.org/products/camera-module/)
 - Imagemagick (for image conversion on the RPi)
-- Python 2.7: twython, pyOpenSSL, ndg-httpsclient, pyasn1
+- Python 2.7: twython, pyOpenSSL, ndg-httpsclient, pyasn1, PIL
 - A Twitter account (for multimedia storage and accessibility)

-## Twit a time-lapse gif every 20 minutes
+## Tweet a time-lapse GIF every 20 minutes

 Usage: